 The purpose of the oral portion of the general exam is to test students’ broad general knowledge within their field.
 The student’s field is determined by that of their research supervisor.
 (Students with supervisors outside of the department will be examined in the research field of the co-supervisor.
 For the purpose of the Oral Exam, the co-Supervisor will be considered the “research supervisor” in the committee structure outlined below.)
 The designated Committee Chair for each field will host a meeting of examinees at the start of each term to review exam expectations.
 The first question will be in the student’s specific area.
 The student’s committee chair will provide this question at least one week prior to the examination.
 Under normal circumstances, the chair will ask the research supervisor to suggest a question to be used for this purpose.
 The oral examination will continue in the student’s general field.
 Discussion of a student’s research, when applicable, will comprise no more than the final quarter of the examination.

 The oral exam committee consists of the chairperson and two other faculty members.
 Each research field (there may be several within a given division) will appoint one committee each year to examine all students within that field.
 If a student’s research supervisor is a member of the standing committee, he or she will be replaced by an alternate faculty member for that exam only.
 The research supervisor may observe the exam and provide input if solicited by committee members.
 The supervisor and student will be asked to leave the examination room when the final decision is discussed.
-The oral is to be taken after the first attempt at Part II, but no later than the second term of the third year.
+The first attempt at the oral exam must be taken by the first term of the third year..
 Two attempts are permitted with the second attempt, if necessary, scheduled in the subsequent term.
 (If the subsequent term precedes the third year, a student may postpone the second attempt until the beginning of the third year.)